Letter P – 2/26 – 3/1

 Dear TK Families,

-2. Can your child tell you about our science activity – what weighs more than an apple?
+- Can your child tell you about our puppet theater?

 Next week, it will be quilts, quills, and questions as we quadrille to the letter Q!

 Jessica, Lynn, and Carol